havens5/Data-Structures-Project/3-LinkedList/LinkedList.md

 **Removing in the middle**
 ![Remove Middle](removing-middle.PNG)
-1. currentNode.next.prev = currentNode.prev
+1. Link the next node to the previous node - currentNode.next.prev = currentNode.prev
-1. currentNode.prev.next = currentNode.next
+1. link the previous node to the next node - currentNode.prev.next = currentNode.next

 ### Accessing
 When we need to traverse anything in a linked list we need to use a loop to check each node for the data that we are searching for.
 Starting at the head or tail we use the **next** when starting at the **head** (**prev** for starting at the **tail**).
 We look at the data in each node with each loop until we find the node that we are looking for.